w3bdesign/Statens-Vegvesen/README.md

 # Vehicle information from Statens Vegvesen (Norway)

- Fetching vehicle information from https://www.vegvesen.no and displaying it.
+ Fetching vehicle information from the REST API on https://www.vegvesen.no and displaying it.

  Example: https://www.vegvesen.no/ws/no/vegvesen/kjoretoy/kjoretoyoppslag/v1/kjennemerkeoppslag/kjoretoy/AA12345